danielfrg/dist/README.md

 ## Dependencies

-Needs to be executed in the conda root environment.
+This needs to run in the conda root environment.

-Install deps on that environment:
+Install other `conda-bundle` deps on that environment:

 ```
 make deps